Community-Engaged Health and Nursing Research

 Faculty members involved in Community-Engaged Health and Nursing Research include:

-Dr. Jodie Bigalky - I focus on the health of reproductive populations experiencing circumstances of disadvantage and seek community partners to develop comprehensive services to improve health.
+Dr. Jodie Bigalky - My current research focuses on the health equity of women and gender diverse populations and seeks to create community partnerships that work to develop comprehensive services and improve health.

 Dr. Natasha Hubbard Murdoch - One quarter of us are caregivers.
 I partner in research and development of education initiatives to support belonging for caregivers who assist friends, family, and neighbours to live well, safely, and affordably, in their communities.